andrwsun/verlet/README.md

 Verlet Integration Fabric Simulator not optimized at all LMAO.

+Please leave a star if you download it!
+Thank you :)

 Things I wanted to put into this but was not good enough at coding:
  1. Quadtree optimization
  2. Different anchor placements: